 Inclusive charter rate:

 An Inclusive charter includes daily breakfast, lunch and dinner, and the ship’s bar.
 Not included are vintage wines, champagne, dockage, and communication.
 Water toys and all on board amenities are in the charter fee.
-The Virgin Islands cruising taxes and fees are in the inclusive charter rate, sometimes.
+The British Virgin Islands cruising taxes and fees are in the inclusive charter rate, sometimes.